What Is An Enterprise Network? Types & Concepts

 Reliability and Redundancy

-Backup systems act as a safety net, creating copies of your data that can be used to restore critical information in the event of a hardware failure, cyberattack, or other mishap.
+In the event of a hardware failure, cyberattack, or other errors, backup systems serve as a safety net, creating copies of your data that you can use to restore critical information.
 This ensures business continuity and minimizes downtime.
 Working hand-in-hand with backups are failover mechanisms.
-These automated systems are designed to seamlessly switch operations to a standby server or network component if the primary one encounters an issue.
+If the primary server or network component encounters an issue, these automated systems seamlessly switch operations to a standby one.

 Network Topologies

-A network topology determines how devices and connections are arranged within a network.
+A network's topology determines the arrangement of its devices and connections.
 Following are the different types available to date:

 -